caaaan/dither-cam/readme.md

 4.  **Install dependencies:** The main dependencies are Pillow (for image manipulation) and NumPy (for faster array processing).
     ```bash
     # Using pip (recommended within virtual environment)
     pip install Pillow numpy

     # Or using Conda (if you prefer conda environments)
     # conda install pillow numpy
     ```

-    *(Note: Tkinter (ttk) is usually included with Python standard distributions.
-If you encounter `_tkinter` errors, especially on macOS, ensure your Python installation includes Tk support.)*
+    **Note on Tkinter/Tk Support:**
+    Tkinter is part of the Python standard library, but it requires the underlying Tcl/Tk libraries to be installed on your system.
+Most standard Python distributions (from python.org, macOS default, Windows, Conda) include this.

 ## Usage